-- 44. The Sessional Committee is recommended to: - a) Confirm that the COP-Appointed Councillor subject areas proposed at paragraph 35 for the period COP13 COP15 are suitable for the Convention's needs; - Instruct the Secretariat to seek confirmation from current COP-Appointed Councillors for Birds, Climate Change, Aquatic Mammals and By-catch regarding their availability to remain in their appointed position following COP13; - c) Instruct the Secretariat to seek nominations from Parties for suitable candidates for the newly proposed COP-Appointed Councillor subject areas of Terrestrial Mammals; Connectivity/Networks; Marine Pollution; Marine Fish; and Invasive Species; - d) Agree to the ongoing review process outlined at paragraph 27 and Figure 1, which will be implemented following COP13; - e) Submit the identified COP-Appointed Councillor subject areas, with recommendations for suitable candidates, to COP13 for approval; and. - f) Request the Chair of the Scientific Council to brief the 49th Session of the Standing Committee, on 19 November, 2019, on the outcomes of the deliberations undertaken during this session.
+- 44. The Sessional Committee agreed to: - a.
+Confirm that the COP-Appointed Councillor subject areas proposed at paragraph 35 for the period COP13 COP15 are suitable for the Convention's needs; - b.
+Instruct the Secretariat to seek confirmation from current COP-Appointed Councillors for Birds, Climate Change, Aquatic Mammals and By-catch regarding their availability to remain in their appointed position following COP13; - c.
+Instruct the Secretariat to seek nominations from Parties for suitable candidates for the newly proposed COP-Appointed Councillor subject areas of Terrestrial Mammals; Connectivity/Networks; Marine Pollution; Marine Fish; and Invasive Species; - d.
+The ongoing review process outlined at paragraph 27 and Figure 1, which will be implemented following COP13; and - e.
+Submit the identified COP-Appointed Councillor subject areas, with recommendations for suitable candidates, to COP13 for approval.